patrick-ytchou/MovieLens-Recommender-System/README.md

 ### __Project Introduction__

-This is a matrix factorization based recommender system hosted on AWS EC2 instances.
+This is a recommender system using matrix factorization and deep learning-based residual learning methods hosted on AWS EC2 instances.
 It aims to provide a interface for user to input its preference to different kinds of movies.
 From their initial input, the model will generate recommendations accordingly.

 #### __How to Implement__